latenightcoder1/prime-number-service/README.md

 # Prime Number Service

-RESTful Spring Boot microservice which calculates and returns all the prime numbers up to and including a number
+RESTful Spring Boot microservice which calculates and returns all the prime numbers up to ( including) a number

 ## Requirements